soapbox-pub/rebased/docs/configuration/cheatsheet.md

 ## Pleroma.Plugs.RemoteIp

+!!! warning
-**If your instance is not behind at least one reverse proxy, you should not enable this plug.**
+    If your instance is not behind at least one reverse proxy, you should not enable this plug.

 `Pleroma.Plugs.RemoteIp` is a shim to call [`RemoteIp`](https://git.pleroma.social/pleroma/remote_ip) but with runtime configuration.